RossKinsella/CS4032-Distributed-File-System/README.md

 Steps
 * clone the project
 * sh start.sh (I'm using ruby 2.1.2)
+* If it complains about ports, you can change them in common/utils.rb
 * This will run the tests in Tests/integration_tests.rb
 * Have a look at the logs, every message is recorded